-Revenue from three major customers (2023: three major customers) amounted to \$\$25,622,000 (2023: \$\$33,032,000) arising from sales in the Third Party Logistics and Specialist Relocation Solutions business segment (2023: Third Party Logistics and Technical and Engineering business segment).
+Revenue from three major customers (2022: one major customer) amounted to S\$33,032,000 (2022: S\$8,407,000) arising from sales in the Technical and Engineering business segment.

-40. Fair value of assets and liabilities
+39. Fair value of assets and liabilities

 The carrying amounts of cash and cash equivalents, trade and other current receivables and payables, non-current and current bank loans (secured) at floating rate, non-current and current lease liabilities at prevailing market rate, approximate their respective fair values due to the relative short term maturity of these financial instruments.
 The fair values of other classes of financial assets and liabilities are disclosed in the respective notes to the financial statements.